This course is the recognised qualification to become a Secretary, Receptionist, or Clerk.

 This course is delivered over 12 months full-time or 24 months part-time.
 Students must be employed in a workplace as a trainee and have a Training Contract.

-A timetable for completion of each of the units will be developed with you.
+A timetable for the completion of each of the units will be developed with you.
 You will be expected to complete the required reading, research, exercises and assessments through self-direction.
 You will be supported by your teachers as required via phone, email and one-on-one face-to-face or Skype meetings.
 The trainer will visit the trainee in the workplace a minimum of 4 times and maintain monthly contact.

 During the duration of the traineeship you will be required to undertake: